Chilonga Lucerne Grass Project Details -Pindula

 |+

+The [[Lucerne Grass]] project by [[Dendairy]] on 6 000 hectares of land in the Chilonga area in Chiredzi South is a US$60 million venture to reports by [[The Herald]] in March 2021.

-The [[Lucerne Grass]] project on 6 000 hectares in the Chilonga area in Chiredzi South is US$60 million to reports by [[The Herald]] in March 2021.
+The [[Lucerne Grass]] project by [[Dendairy]] on 6 000 hectares of land in the Chilonga area in Chiredzi South is a US$60 million venture to reports by [[The Herald]] in March 2021.

 The Lucerne Grass project by Dendairy on 6 000 hectares of land in the Chilonga area in Chiredzi South is a US$60 million venture to reports by The Herald in March 2021.